deadshot3003/Decentralized_Voting_Platform/README.md

 A decentralized voting platform built on the Ethereum Testnet

 ## Mission
-> BlockBallot provides a secure, electronic way to establish a chain of custody - a chronological paper trail - that traces the data that each voter contributes to an election.
-And because BlockBallot is built on the Ethereum network, election data is publicly accessible and verifiable by a network of peers.
-(Please note that BlockBallot is in early production and currently operates on the public Rinkeby Testnet.
-The app will be refactored to operate on the official network in the future).
+> This platform provides a secure, electronic way to establish a chain of custody - a chronological paper trail - that traces the data that each voter contributes to an election and because the platform is built on the Ethereum network, election data is publicly accessible and verifiable by a network of peers.
+(Please note that the project is in early production and currently operates on the public Rinkeby Testnet.)

 ## Dependencies
 ```